abhinavp403/portfolio/README.md

 # portfolio

 An app which looks at my life.
-It has sections about my work history, education, personal projects, acquired skills and contact information.
+It has sections about my work history, education, personal projects, acquired skills, other apps I've published and contact information

 The home page will get updated every Sunday evening with a quote, movie, book and song of my choice